Motukorea: Public ownership

 The Auckland Metropolitan Drainage Board purchased the island in 1946 proposing to build a sewage treatment plant.
 Controversy surrounding the proposal forced the plan to be abandoned and the island was eventually purchased by Sir Ernest Davis, who presented it as a gift to the people of Auckland in July 1955.
 Ernest Davis had been the chairperson of the Devonport Steam Ferry Company for 20 years which may further explain some of his affinity with Browns Island.
 The Auckland City Council administered the island until 1968 when it became part of the Hauraki Gulf Maritime Park.
 Management control was vested in the Department of Lands and Survey and in 1987 this was transferred to the Department of Conservation.
 After the demise of the Hauraki Gulf Maritime Park Board in July 1990, the Auckland City Council was again the designated administering body, and passed back the responsibility for management to the Department of Conservation.

-In November 2018 a woman became stranded on the island.
-She was rescued after a fire she lit to attract attention started burning out of control.

 Features

 Browns Island is part of the Hauraki Gulf Maritime Park.
-There are three pa sites on the island, with the largest occupying the slopes of the main scoria cone.
+There are three pā sites on the island, with the largest occupying the slopes of the main scoria cone.
 The island's highest point is 68 m above sea level.

 The mineral motukoreaite was discovered in 1977 on the island and named for it.

 Other features include a collapsed Lava cave depression which can be seen on the northwestern flats of the island.